 How Can Online Therapy Help?

 Online therapy is a helpful resource for people who cannot receive in-person therapy.
-It is also beneficial for those who do not have the financial means of doing so.
+It is also beneficial for those who do not have the financial means to do so.
 Online therapy can assist terminal illness patients and families with their feelings.

 Resources